openmopac/openmopac.github.io/content/download/installer.md

 weight: 1
 ---

-The primary distribution channel for MOPAC over the last few decades has been through a stand-alone installer.
-The installer for the latest version of MOPAC is available as a [GitHub release](https://github.com/openmopac/mopac/releases/latest).
+The graphical installer (`.run`, `.dmg`, or `.exe`) is created using the [Qt Installer Framework](https://doc.qt.io/qtinstallerframework/).
+It prompts the user for an installation directory and adds the MOPAC executable to the system path.

+The compressed archive (`.tar.gz` or `.zip`) contains the MOPAC executable in the `/bin` directory, which depends on shared libraries contained in the `/lib` directory on Linux/Mac or the `/bin` directory on Windows.
+If you want the MOPAC executable to be in your path, then you have to add it yourself using environment or registry variables.

-This open-source version of MOPAC does not require a password to activate, unlike the previous commercial versions of MOPAC.
+The open-source version of MOPAC does not require a password to activate, unlike the previous commercial versions of MOPAC.

-This distribution is available for three operating systems---Linux, MacOS, and Windows---and as a graphical installer (`.run`, `.dmg`, or `.exe`) or a compressed archive (`.tar.gz` or `.zip`).
-The installer will add the MOPAC executable to your system path, which you'll have to do manually if you use the archive.

-Installation should be straightforward with a few OS-specific caveats.
+MOPAC installation should be straightforward with a few OS-specific caveats.

 ## Linux

-The graphical installer is created using the [Qt Installer Framework](https://doc.qt.io/qtinstallerframework/), which may not be compatible with all Linux distributions.
-While it is primary meant to be used on a graphical desktop, the installer can also be run from a Linux command prompt using the syntax:
+The Qt Installer Framework may not be compatible with all Linux distributions.
+While it is primarily meant to be used on a graphical desktop, the installer can also be run from a Linux command prompt using the syntax:
 ```
 ./mopac-x.y.z-linux.run install --accept-licenses --confirm-command --root type_installation_directory_here
 ```